aaronicsubstances/scalable-ipc/README.md

   * Simple flow control with stop-and-wait.
 Underlying transport is at liberty to transparently use more complicated flow control mechanisms behind the scenes together with fragmenting PDUs.
   * Use non-negotiable configuration parameters:
        - Maximum receivable message size.
 Must be at least 64 kilobytes (65536 bytes).
        - Endpoint owner id.
 Necessary for preventing repeated data processing during process restarts.
-Must be set differently at every start of the process which creates network endpoint.
+Must be changed periodically during lifetime of the process which creates network endpoint.
-       - Whether to use endpoint owner id as the constant message source id, or generate a new one per received message.
-Needed to handle any extent of delays and/or duplication of pdus.
        - Receive timeout of data PDUs.
 Necessary for cleaning up abandoned data transfers.
        - Time to wait before cleaning up received message ids.
        - Maximum transfer unit (MTU).
 Must be at least 512.